oceanprotocol-archive/OEPs/14/README.md

 The proposed solution is composed by the interaction of different elements:

-* A high level RESTful HTTP API exposing the methods required to manage the Assets Registry (AGENT)
+* A high level HTTP API exposing the methods required to manage the Assets Registry (AGENT)
 * A Keeper node registering the complete Assets metadata (KEEPER - Ocean DB).
 This is optional and depends of the user parameters.
 * A Keeper node registering the Asset IDs (KEEPER - Decentralized VM)
 * A backend orchestration layer (AGENT) in charge of coordinating the persistence of the Assets in both backends consistently (Ocean DB & Decentralized VM)